wallacebilly1/adopt-dont-shop-7/doc/user_stories.md

 And I approve all other pets on the application
 Then I am taken back to the admin application show page And I see the application's status has changed to "Rejected"

+Note: This is different than what you might expect in a real-world scenario.
+With this adoption process, if one or more pets on an application is rejected, then the entire application is "Rejected"
 ```

 ```